hetu2344/comp4350-g07/README.md

 Given I am a logged-in store employee
 And I am on the Order Management page
-When I select "New Order" and input the customer’s order details (menu items, quantity, special requests) And I click the "Submit" button
+When I select "New Order" and input the customer’s order details And I click the "Submit" button
 Then the system should store the order
 And mark it as "In Progress"